The Uvalde shooting conspiracies show how far-right misinformation is evolving

 Some posts incorrectly identified the shooter, while others posited without evidence that the massacre was a government-orchestrated "false flag" operation.

-With the tragic events following closely on the heels of another mass shooting in Buffalo, New York, the online discussions reverted to unfounded narratives and scapegoats that have become all too familiar as the country grapples with the continued toll of gun violence.
+With the tragic events following closely on the heels of another mass shooting in Buffalo, N.Y., the online discussions reverted to unfounded narratives and scapegoats that have become all too familiar as the country grapples with the continued toll of gun violence.

 "This is the worst case scenario.
 Without a manifesto and a known motive, the speculation is just going to get worse and worse as to what drove the shooter to do it," said Sara Aniano, an extremism researcher who focuses on the rhetoric of the far right on social media.
 "But it also provides a really fertile ground for more conspiracy theories to sort of accumulate and spread in the information ecosystem."